Fort Madison Toll Bridge

-The bridge is the western terminus of Illinois Route 9 which continues eastwards towards Canton, Illinois, about 80 mi, and Peoria, about 100 mi.
+The bridge is the western terminus of Illinois Route 9, which continues eastwards towards Canton, Illinois, about 80 mi, and Peoria, about 100 mi.
 Iowa Highway 2 formerly reached the bridge from the west.
 On July 26, 1927, operations were transferred from the original single-track bridge to the current double-track bridge.
 The first opening for river traffic occurred at 11:58 a.m. on July 26, 1927, for the scow C. W. Howell, traveling downriver with no barges attached.

 The bridge is privately owned by BNSF Railway and is the river crossing for the Southern Transcon, BNSF's Chicago–Southern California main line.
-In 2022, between 40 and 100 trains crossed the bridge each day, including Amtrak's Southwest Chief.
+In 2022, between 40 and 100 trains crossed the bridge daily, including Amtrak's Southwest Chief.
 Amtrak's Fort Madison station is 2 mi west of the bridge.

 Per Coast Guard regulations and the BNSF Fort Madison River Bridge operations manual, river traffic has the right-of-way over train and vehicle traffic on the bridge.
-Durations of openings vary depending on weather, river current, size and number of boats, and, occasionally, mechanical problems.
+The durations of openings vary depending on weather, river current, size and number of boats, and, occasionally, mechanical problems.
 A typical opening for a tow with 15 barges lasts 15–20 minutes.
-The bridge opens over 2,000 times per year, an average of more than five times per day.
+The bridge opens over 2,000 times yearly, an average of more than five times daily.